 The Institute of Highway Engineers (IHE) was established in 1965

 We’ve been registering engineers and technicians with the Engineering Council since 1972 and accrediting academic courses since 1989.
 We’re proud of our long history and provide our members with 50 plus years of highways experience.

-|The Association of Highway Technicians (AHT) is established by its first chairman and founder H.S.
+|The Association of Highway Technicians (AHT) was established by its first chairman and founder H.S.
 (Bill) Taylor under the trusteeship of the Institution of Highway Engineers (now called the CIHT).

 The first board of trustees was led by Bill Taylor, Professor Fisher Cassie, Henry Criswell, and Tom Sinclair.
 In its early years, the AHT established and evolved new grades.
 Technician Engineer and Engineering Technician were created in the late 1960s at a time when entry to Chartered Engineer was restricted to graduates.